 Anna Karenina by Leo Tolstoy – 822 pages

-The main character of this Russian classic is Anna Karenina.
-After a visit to her brother, to help him with his marriage problems, she starts an affair with the bachelor Count Vronsky, shocking Russian society.
+The main character in this Russian classic is Anna Karenina.
+After a visit to her brother, in order to help him solve his marriage problems, she starts an affair with the bachelor Count Vronsky, shocking Russian society.
 Besides love and morality, this novel also focuses on politics, the feudal system and the role of social classes.